meaningcrisis/meaningcrisis.github.io/index.md

 Is a linear series of pages, separated into pre-defined chapter, with a few exercises sprinkled in-between really the optimum?

-While in previous centuries there were admittely limitied possibilities to change books as a medium, nowadays it's only a lack of imagination that is stopping us.
+While in past there were admittely limited possibilities to invent a new medium, nowadays it's only a lack of imagination that is stopping us.
 We need coders, designers to reimagine the future of learning.

 [Read the Whitepaper](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Browse Ideas](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }